-Inside: When your little one graduates from books for beginning readers and kindergarten books, it’s time for easy chapter books, of course!
-And these are some of the best books for 7 year olds.
-Check out these fantastic first grade books your kids will LOVE!
+Inside: When your little one graduates from beginning readers, it’s time for easy chapter books, of course!
+And these are some of the best.
+Check out these fantastic first grade chapter books your kids will LOVE!

 I love when my students venture into the library and come up to ask me a quiet question: “Ms. B, do you think I can try a chapter book today?”